 - If issues persist, hydrolysate may help

-Those with true lactose intolerance should avoid concentrating altogether.
+Those with true lactose intolerance should avoid concentrate altogether.

-Choose whey protein based on your fitness goal, use isolate for cutting and lean muscle, concentrate for bulking and beginners, and hydrolysate for faster digestion or sensitive stomachs.
+Choose whey protein suited to your fitness goal, use isolate for cutting and lean muscle, concentrate for bulking and beginners, and hydrolysate for faster digestion or sensitive stomachs.

 Whey isolate provides high protein with minimal calories, very low carbs, and fats.
 It supports muscle preservation during calorie deficits while keeping daily intake clean and controlled.

 Whey isolate supports lean muscle growth without excess calories.
-It’s ideal for recomposition goals where muscle building and fat control are equally important over a sustained training period.
+It is ideal for recomposition goals where muscle building and fat control are equally important over a sustained training period.

 Best for Beginners